Mission Statement

 Whether in the classroom, the playing field, at church, in the mission field or in the workplace, Dustin and Brittany were called to serve selflessly and to give indiscriminately of their time, talent and treasure.

 On Christmas evening 2022, Dustin, Brittany and their sons were headed to Benton for a final family celebration of the Lord’s birth.
-In the blink of an eye, life for the Dillard’s and their family tragically and irreparably changed when their vehicle was struck head-on by an alleged impaired driver.
+In the blink of an eye, life for the Dillard’s and their family tragically and irreparably changed when their vehicle was struck head-on by a drunk driver.
 Dustin and Brittany lost their lives instantly and their three young sons sustained critical, life-threatening injuries.
 Preston (7), Pierce (4) were airlifted and Pryor (2) was transported in an ambulance to a Chattanooga hospital where, throughout the next month, they would fight to regain their health and the new normality of life.
 The Dillard’s and Brittany’s family continue to wrestle with why this preventable and senseless act had left its cruel, indelible mark on their loved ones.

 Five months later, The 24/7 Movement (501c3 nonprofit organization) was created by the Dillard Family and friends to honor Dustin & Brittany’s memory while raising awareness to the hazards and potentially irrevocable consequences of impaired driving.
 The name of the foundation is significant in several respects.
 Two Four Seven commemorates the ages of the Dillard’s sons when the accident occurred.
 The 24/7 Movement also is a constant reminder to be diligent about impaired and distracted driving 24 hours per day seven days per week.